 3% of the world’s land surface is covered by Peatlands, which are large concentrations of organic matter having accumulated over centuries.
 They store 2x as much carbon as all of Earth’s standing forests.
 Europe contains 265,000 km2 of various peatland types and if dried out, will go from being a carbon sink to a massive, unstoppable carbon emitter.
-This is the current cause of one third of global CO2 emission.
-However, these effects on climate change are moslty ignored.
+This is the current cause of one-third of global CO2 emissions.
+However, these effects on climate change are mostly ignored.

 For more information on Carbon Connects and sister EU Interreg projects please see the link below.

 Peter Nailon discusses Maximum Sustainable Output (MSO) Farming with BBC Look North's Luke Walton.